taidalog/ContinuousPrinting/README.md

 ```
 4. Save workbook and reopen.
 4. Now, 'ContinuousPrinting' should appear in the menu.
 This menu remains while the workbook is open.

+## How to use
+1. Input numbers to use for printing.
+1. Click a cell to input the numbers. **Only one cell** can be selected.
+1. Click 'Yes' on confirm window.